Integers

 assert(!(12 / a), "Division by zero gives null");

-When the divisor is a literal 0 in source code, loft emits a compile-time warning because a constant-zero divisor is almost certainly a bug: n / 0 // warning: Division by constant zero n % 0 // warning: Modulo by constant zero The expression still compiles and returns null at runtime — the warning is informational, not an error.
-Use a variable (like 'a' above) when you intentionally want null-on-zero division without a warning.
+When the divisor is a literal 0 written directly in your source code, loft warns you while reading your code (before running it), because that is almost certainly a mistake: n / 0 // warning: Division by constant zero n % 0 // warning: Modulo by constant zero The expression still runs and returns null — the warning is informational, not an error.
+Use a variable (like a above) when you intentionally want null-on-zero division without a warning.

 Embedding integers in text